 The core programs of the festival are the International Competition and the Japanese Film Competition.
 The International Competition accepts submissions from all over the world.
 The Japanese Film Competition, which is divided into two sections; the Japanese Film Feature Competition and the Japanese Film Short Competition, accepts submissions by emerging Japanese filmmakers.
 In 2020, we have received 1,169 submissions from 106 counties and regions, both record numbers.

 After preliminary judges nominate the first round of nominees, the official jury members, who are esteemed domestic and international industry professionals, will judge the films and the awards including the Grand Prize will be given out on the last day of the festival.
 In addition, the SKIP CITY AWARD is given to a Japanese film which displays promising talent for feature filmmaking.

-All the finalists are screened with 4K digital cinema projectors at the state of the art theaters during the festival.
-The audience members have opportunities to interact with filmmakers from all over the world as well as the jurors and other film industry professionals.
+All the nominated films are screened with 4K digital cinema projectors in state-of-the-art theaters during the festival.
+The jury members and industry professionals from all over the world participate in various events scheduled during the festival and network with the festival participants.

 Film Festival as a Springboard for Exciting New Talent

 After screening their films at our festival, many of the festival graduates have gone on to build careers in and out of Japan.
 Looking at international cinema, Nuri Bilge Ceylan, who won the Grand Prize with Climates in the 2007 edition of our festival, scored three consecutive wins at Cannes Film Festival for Best Director with Three Monkeys (2008), Grand Prix with Once Upon a Time in Anatolia (2011), and Palme d'Or with Winter Sleep (2014).